Higher Genus Gromov-Witten Theory of C^n/Z_n I: Holomorphic Anomaly Equations: Introduction

 \subsection{Acknowledgment}

-D. G. would like to thank to Aniket Shah for a discussion which turned out to be useful for proof of Lemma \ref{lem:DkImCommutator}.
-D. G. is supported in part by a Special Graduate Assignment fellowship by OSU Department of Mathematics and H.-H. T. is supported in part by Simons foundation collaboration grant.
+We are very grateful to the referee for useful comments and suggestions.
+We thank C.-C. Liu and G. Oberdieck for their interests in this work.
+D. G. would like to thank Aniket Shah for a discussion that turned out to be useful for proof of Lemma \ref{lem:DkImCommutator}.
+D. G. is supported in part by a Special Graduate Assignment fellowship by the OSU Department of Mathematics, and H.-H. T. is supported in part by a Simons Foundation collaboration grant.